auth0/auth0-vue/README.md

 ### Calling an API

-In order to call an API, you will need to configure the plugin by setting the `audience` to the API Identifier of the API in question.
+To call an API, configure the plugin by setting the `audience` to the API Identifier of the API in question:

 ```js
 import { createAuth0 } from '@auth0/auth0-vue';